25 Different Types of Wasps in Colorado

 A thin yellow band is visible on the thorax of black bodies just above the waist.
 Near this region, some species have two yellow spots.

-An additional, simple yellow band is on the bottom of the abdomen, and there is a more ornamental yellow band at the top.
+An additional, simple yellow band is on the bottom of the abdomen, with a more ornamental yellow band at the top.

 The wings seem to be black.
 Yellow feet are on black legs.
 Black antennas are used.
 Caterpillar hunters are all present.